 Diagnostics and digital health

 Theme investigators have led the discovery of new diagnostic markers to support the management of patients with a fever (both adults and children).
 Novel gene expression and metabolic markers are being developed as diagnostics in collaboration with industrial partners.
 During the COVID-19 pandemic, investigators led the clinical development of COVIDnudge, a novel point-of-care diagnostic rolled out across the NHS.
-Translation of new tests to the NHS is supported by the Colebrook Laboratory and the BRC Molecular Diagnostics Unit.
+Translation of new tests to the NHS is supported by the Colebrook Laboratory and the Molecular Diagnostics Unit.

 In partnership with the NHS, the BRC Igenios Clinic provides a service for children and young adults with severe infection to identify rare genetic variants that might offer insight into disease susceptibility and guide future management.